2012 October: Climb Mt Solitary and Ruined Castle, Blue Mountains, NSW, Australia

 11:00 At The Col, eastern tip of the top of Mt Solitary

 ----- Sign log book

 11:53 At middle summit, 919 meters

 12:01 Leave middle summit

 - 7 hrs 57min

-Prior to crossing the Kedumba River, it is an easy walk along a bush trail.
-After the crossing, the trail turns into a steep climb to the eastern top of Mt Solitary - just perfect for Ken to get fit.
+Prior to crossing the Kedumba River, it is an easy walk along a firetrail and a foot track.
+After the crossing, the trail turns into a steep climb to The Col, eastern top of Mt Solitary - just perfect for Ken to get fit.

-At the top, there is log book in a steel box somewhere amongst the rocks.
+At The Col, there is log book in a metal box somewhere amongst the rocks.
 We wrote our names in the book - so now my first ascent to Mt Solitary is preserved in history!

 Lunch is a short side trip to a ledge where there is a magnificent view of the Jamison Valley.
 We can make out the township of Katoomba, but it is a bit far away to be seen clearly.